shin1m/recyclone/README.md

 The increment/decrement operations are changed to mark just only their target objects as black/purple respectively.

+## Cyclic Decrement

+There is a case in which the reference count of an orange object is decremented to zero by cyclic decrement, where a red object in a garbage cycle has the last reference to an orange object in the other candidate cycle.

+The cyclic decrement is changed to release the orange object in this case.

 # License

 The MIT License (MIT)